 CSS is the language used for defining the box model properties of web page elements.
 Everything we've discussed so far is defined using CSS.
-The actual elements themselves are defined using HTML, but that’s a topic for a different article, which we promise we'll cover shortly :-)
+The actual elements themselves are defined using HTML, but that’s a topic for a different article.

 As previously mentioned, these are the four most common display properties:

 (Above, we first state the class name associated with the HTML element that we’re defining CSS properties for.
 Then, within brackets, we enumerate the box model styling properties we're interested in alongside their respective values.
 If this looks like complete gibberish to you, don’t worry; the implementation details of CSS are not something Webflow requires you to know.
 If you are in fact looking to fully learn CSS and web coding in general, then I highly suggest taking a look at this fantastic book.)